Quantum Simulation via Stochastic Combination of Unitaries: Methods

+A practical simulation will need to simultaneously satisfy constraints on both the spectral error $\epsilon$ and the sampling overhead $\lambda^2$.
+Both $\epsilon$ and $\lambda$ vary with the number of time steps $r$, as shown in Eqs. \eqref{eq: CTS-spectral-error} and \eqref{eq: CTS-lambda} for CTS.
+In Fig. \ref{fig:TFIM_CNOT_counts}, the $\epsilon$-labeled curves are generated by finding the minimum $r$ satisfying a given spectral error budget, e.g., $\epsilon \leq 10^{-3}$.
+The $\lambda$-labeled curves are similarly generated by finding the minimum r satisfying a given normalization budget, e.g., $\lambda \leq 2$.
+In practice, we have to satisfy both constraints, choosing the larger value of $r$ from the two constraints.

-To bound the sampling overhead, we evaluate each algorithms' series expansion to truncation order $M$, using Pauli string algebra rather than a matrix representation.
+To bound the sampling overhead, we evaluate each algorithm's series expansion to truncation order $M$, using Pauli string algebra rather than a matrix representation.
 For CTS and the stochastically enhanced first-order product formula, we compute the respective expansions to order $M=3$ up to 200 qubits.
-For the enhanced second-order product formula, we compute corrections to order $M=4$ and use Markov sampling for orders $5 \leq M \leq 7$ up to 50 qubits, as detailed in the Supplementary Materials.
+For the enhanced second-order product formula, we compute corrections to order $M=4$ and use Markov sampling for orders $5 \leq M \leq 7$ up to 50 qubits, as detailed in \ref{appendix-markov-sampling}.

+The precise number of samples required by SCU is given by Eq. \eqref{eq: SCU-number-samples}.
+The number of samples required by qDRIFT and the standard product formulas is also given by Eq. \eqref{eq: SCU-number-samples}, but with $\lambda = 1$, thus making the relative overhead of SCU $\lambda^2$.
+For example, in Fig. \ref{subfig:TFIM_CNOT_counts:qdrift}, the top of the blue CTS band corresponds to $\lambda=2$.
+Following Eq. \eqref{eq: SCU-number-samples}, this translates to requiring 4 times as many measurements as qDRIFT to achieve the same statistical precision.
+In \ref{appendix-TFIM-resource-analysis}, we provide a fixed-precision, total cost comparison between qDRIFT and CTS, accounting for both circuit depth and sampling costs.

 By properly including cross terms, our proposed algorithms model time evolution coherently, enabling empirical resource estimates with the spectral norm \cite{chen_concentration_2021}.
 In contrast, qDRIFT estimates require the diamond norm, which is challenging to compute for more than a few qubits.
 Following Campbell's paper \cite{campbell_random_2019}, we instead analytically bound the number of gates as $N \leq 2 \lambda_H^2 t^2 / \epsilon_{\diamond}$, where $\lambda_H$ is the $L_1$ norm of the Hamiltonian and $\epsilon_{\diamond}$ is the diamond norm error bound.
-To enable comparisons in Figure \ref{fig:TFIM_CNOT_counts}, we apply a bound on the diamond norm described in Refs.~\cite{chen_concentration_2021, kiss_importance_2023}.
+To enable comparisons in Fig. \ref{fig:TFIM_CNOT_counts}, we apply a bound on the diamond norm described in Refs.~\cite{chen_concentration_2021, kiss_importance_2023}.
 For a target unitary channel $\mathcal{U}(\rho)=U \rho U^{\dagger}$ and a probabilistic ensemble of unitary channels $\mathcal{V}_k(\rho)=V_k \rho V_k^{\dagger}$,